ghing/tools-for-visual-data-journalism/README.md

 ### Next steps

 * Learn how to join datasets in Carto to make a choropleth of business license data.

+### Other learning resources

+* [Map Excel Data](https://vimeo.com/77289264) - A short tutorial by CARTO that shows how to map data from an Excel spreadsheet.
+It has some technical parts (using a custom SQL query and special map styles to show numbers instead of markers) that might be difficult for a novice to grasp, but just pay attention to the the steps they're taking and WHY they're taking them.
+The process of cleaning the data, importing it, georeferencing, making an experimental map and refining it is similar to what you would do with most maps.

 ### Other tools